-What people are saying on the anniversary of Hong Kong's handover
+Factbox: What people are saying on the anniversary of Hong Kong's handover

-HONG KONG (Reuters) - Hundreds of thousands of people are expected to take to the streets on Monday for a rally to mark the 22nd anniversary of Hong Kong’s handover from British to Chinese rule, as anger over an extradition bill plunges the city into political turmoil.
+HONG KONG (Reuters) - Hundreds of thousands of people took to the streets on Monday for a rally to mark the 22nd anniversary of Hong Kong’s handover from British to Chinese rule, as anger over an extradition bill plunges the city into political turmoil.

+A small group of protesters stormed the Legislative Council and riot police fired pepper spray as the standoff continued into the night.

 Opponents of the now-suspended extradition bill, which would allow people to be sent to mainland China for trial in courts controlled by the Communist Party, fear it is a threat to Hong Kong’s much-cherished rule of law and are demanding it be scrapped and embattled leader Carrie Lam step down.